abeysourav/KPMG_Data_Analytics/README.md

 Customer demographics
 Customer addresses
 Transactions
-📂 Task 1 - Data Quality Assessment
+<br> 📂 Task 1 - Data Quality Assessment
 Background Information
 Sprocket Central Pty Ltd needs help with its customer and transactions data.
 The organisation has a large dataset relating to its customers, but their team is unsure how to effectively analyse it to help optimise its marketing strategy.